F3T1W/EldenTracker/README.md

 Everything you need is at hand.

-"All things can be connected" - Miriel
+"All things can be conjoined" - Miriel